darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/get-started/installation.md

 I recommend NOT forking the project on Github.
 Instead, create a new repo and copy the files over in to your new repo.
 Use diffs to see what has changed.

+There are a couple of ways to do this.
+You can create a new repo and then add use-miller as a remote and fetch the files from there.

 ```
 # in your new repo
 git remote add -f miller_repo https://github.com/darraghoriordan/use-miller.git